notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ## Preferences

 For the descriptions below, if it's a checkbox `☐`, the description applies if the checkbox is checked.
 For options where the opposite behavior might not be obvious, it may also explicitly describe what the unchecked behavior is.
-(Checkbox states will be referred to as "checked" or "checkmarked" or "option XXX is on" for `☑`, "unchecked" or "uncheckmarked" or "option XXX is off" for `☐`, and "disabled" when it's greyed out so that you cannot toggle the state of the checkbox, and "enabled" if the grey has been removed.)
+(Checkbox states will be referred to as "checked" or "checkmarked" or "option XXX is on" for `☑`, "unchecked" or "uncheckmarked" or "option XXX is off" for `☐`, and "disabled" when it's grayed out so that you cannot toggle the state of the checkbox, and "enabled" if the gray has been removed.)

 If the "default" state of an option is described, it means the state that the option would be in when Notepad++ is first installed, without any settings changes.
 If you have upgraded from a previous version of Notepad++, and had customized a particular option, your customized choice should not be overwritten.